 TGbe editor: please insert the following new subclause at the end of subclause 9.4.2 Elements (CID 14072):

-The format of the Latency Sensitive Traffic Criterion element is defined in Figure 9-xxx (Latency Sensitive Traffic Criterion element format).
-The frames carrying this element and usage of this element are described in 35.9.2.1 Latency sensitive traffic differentiation.
+The format of the Latency Sensitive Traffic KPI element is defined in Figure 9-xxx (Latency Sensitive Traffic KPI element format).
+The frames carrying this element and usage of this element are described in 4.5.6.3 Support for predictable latency.